DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Background

 \subsection{Quantum Processor Architecture}

+Many contemporary quantum processors adopt fixed-topology architectures with sparse and irregular connectivity.
+Superconducting processors represent the most mature and widely deployed example of this class of systems.
+As such, we briefly summarise this technological modality.

-A superconducting quantum processor is composed of physical qubits, most commonly implemented as transmon qubits, which are nonlinear superconducting circuits designed to reduce sensitivity to charge noise.
+Superconducting quantum processors are composed of physical qubits, most commonly implemented as transmon qubits, which are nonlinear superconducting circuits designed to reduce sensitivity to charge noise.
 Each qubit interacts with others through engineered couplers such as resonators or capacitive connections, and the set of supported two-qubit interactions is described by the processor's \emph{coupling map}.
 Unlike classical processors with uniform interconnects, superconducting qubit coupling maps are inherently sparse and irregular due to constraints on physical layout and the need to avoid unwanted interactions and frequency crowding between neighbouring qubits.
+Figure~\ref{fig:two_topologies} provides representative examples of such fixed-topology quantum architectures.

-Limited connectivity is a deliberate design choice that enables individual qubit control and high-fidelity operations, but it also means that gates between non-adjacent qubits must be realised through sequences of SWAP operations or other routing primitives.
+Limited connectivity is a deliberate design choice that enables individual qubit control and high-fidelity operations, but it also means that gates between non-adjacent qubits must be realised via sequences of SWAP operations or other routing primitives.
 Such routing incurs additional overhead and increases effective error rates as circuits grow in size and depth~\cite{Zou2024}.

-As illustrated by the representative coupling maps in Fig.~\ref{fig:two_topologies}, each physical qubit in a superconducting processor is associated with heterogeneous quality metrics obtained through periodic calibration, typically performed daily or after thermal cycles.
-Among these, the coherence times $T_1$ (energy relaxation) and $T_2$ (dephasing) quantify how long quantum information can be reliably preserved.
-On current superconducting platforms, these coherence times are typically on the order of 100--500~$\mu$s for IBM devices, 10--50~$\mu$s for Rigetti hardware~\cite{RigettiComputing2025}, and comparable ranges for contemporary IQM systems.
+Physical qubits do not have identical physical characteristics, such as the coherence times $T_1$ (energy relaxation) and $T_2$ (dephasing), which quantify how long quantum information can be reliably preserved.
+On current superconducting platforms, these heterogeneous quality metrics are obtained through periodic calibration, typically performed daily or after thermal cycles.
+Coherence times are typically on the order of 100--500~$\mu$s for IBM devices, 10--50~$\mu$s for Rigetti hardware~\cite{RigettiComputing2025}, and comparable ranges for contemporary IQM systems.
+These coherence limits impose a hard upper bound on the effective circuit depth: all gate operations must be completed before quantum states decohere.